yewang0109/OptimalNet/README.md

 NOTE
 -----------
 To run the code, make sure that all files are in the same folder.
 The fixation-probability data should be generated before simulating collective performance.
-For the sample-allocation simulations, other network types can also be used by changing the network type in the corresponding scripts.
+For the sample-allocation simulations, the network type can be changed in the corresponding Python and MATLAB scripts.